Tomiwa-Oladejo/Portfolio/index.md

   BSc (Hons) Computer Systems (Cyber Security) – Degree Classification: 2:1</b></dd>
 </dl>

-I decided to create this website as a means to showcase the collection of different projects I have completed.
-The numerous projects within this portfolio have provided me with hands on experience in various areas of the captivating field that is cyber security.
-Furthermore, through the exploration of these projects, I have been able to vastly expand the scope of my knowledge, in addition to positively benefitting from continuous learning.
+I created this website as a means to showcase a collection of cybersecurity projects I have completed.
+These hands-on experiences span various areas of this dynamic and ever-evolving field, including threat detection, vulnerability assessment, and SIEM operations.
+Each project has not only strengthened my technical skills but also deepened my understanding of cybersecurity principles in real-world contexts.
+Through these explorations, I have significantly expanded my knowledge base and embraced a mindset of continuous learning and improvement.

 ## <u>Projects</u>
 Below you can find an assortment of different projects: